PMDD Therapy and Severe PMS Counseling for Pre-Menstrual Disorders

 PMDD Sufferers

-PMDD sufferers do not have a hormonal imbalance, but rather a sensitivity to the hormonal fluctuations.
+PMDD sufferers do not have a hormonal imbalance but rather a sensitivity to hormonal fluctuations.
 This sensitivity likely exists on a continuum or spectrum, with severity ranging from absent, mild, moderate, or severe.
 This can change month by month or even year by year.
-Permimenpause (the transition into menopause which on average lasts about 4 years) is a reported particularly difficult time for PMDD sufferers.
+Perimenopause (the transition into menopause, which on average lasts about 4 years) is a reported particularly difficult time for PMDD sufferers.

 If you think you may have PMDD, talk to your doctor.